 But there’s the rub: I’m not back in the classroom.
 I think I might suffer from the kind of amnesia that comes from elapsed time.
 I may have forgotten how desperate a teacher can become for a little extra time to get things done.
 And there’s this, too: As I write this post, all three of those precious children of mine have been placed in a technology coma, two on iPads, one watching a show.
 Despite my most lofty convictions of what’s right, I’m still doing it.

 So I pose the question to you: How do you create downtime in class?
 How do you, if ever, put your students “on pause” in order to catch up on administrative tasks?
 Have you figured out how to make most or all of the time they spend in your class academically engaging?
 I think we can all agree that movies work fine on an occasional basis, but is it possible to rely too much on them?
 Are there more creative ways to keep kids minds engaged AND get a little time back for ourselves?
 Please share your ideas here so we can all learn together. ♦

-To read some of the best solutions to this problem, check out John Spencer’s fantastic post, Seven Creative Alternatives to Showing Movies Before the Break.
+To read some of the best solutions to this problem, check out John Spencer’s fantastic post, Twelve Creative Alternatives to Showing Movies Before the Break.
 And if you need a more big-picture solution to your time management issues, learn about the 40-Hour Teacher Workweek.